hadifahriza/flutter_master/lib/data/README.md

-# Explanation App
+# Explanation Data

+## datasources
-**datasources:** Contain gateway data for both local dan remote.
+Contain gateway data for both local dan remote.

+## models
-**models:** Contain data model which will be processed from remote or local.
+Contain data model which will be processed from remote or local.

+## repositories
-**repositories:** Contain repository that will convert from model into entity.
+Contain repository that will convert from model into entity.